bsubercaseaux/bsubercaseaux.github.io/_posts/2022-01-30-packingchromatic.md

   <img src="/assets/img/chessboard.svg" alt="Description of image" style="max-width: 70%; width: 700px;">
   <figcaption>
     <b style="font-size: 18px;"> Figure 17: </b>
     <span style="font-size: 16px;">The smallest example to the <i>chessboard conjecture</i>.
 The diamond of radius 14, and a 6 forced in the center, can be packing-colored with 14 colors only if the chessboard pattern is broken.
-In this case, two occurrences of color 1 in the north-weast edge are out of the chessboard pattern, and this cannot be fixed.</span>
+In this case, two occurrences of color 1 in the north-west edge are out of the chessboard pattern, and this cannot be fixed.</span>
   </figcaption>
 </figure>